derkork/openscad-graph-editor/manual/manual.md

 ## Reusable code with variables, functions and modules
 ### Variables
-Variables allow you to parametrize your graph.
+Variables allow you to parameterize your graph.
 Instead of making an object that has fixed dimensions, you can create variables which allow you to change the dimensions of your object without having to change the graph.
 They can also be used to toggle certain features of your object on and off.
 This is very useful if you want different variations of the same object.
 If you upload your OpenSCAD files on sites like Thingiverse, users can then easily change the dimensions and features of your object to fit their needs.

 #### Creating a new variable
 To create a variable, click the _V_ icon above the project tree.
 This will open the _Variables_ dialog.